Living With Untreated Bipolar Disorder

 Because the disease affects approximately 4 in 100 individuals, more information on it should be made public.
 Specifically, what are its symptoms and how does it affect its victims?
-By understanding the very basics of the disease, perhaps more individuals who have not yet been diagnosed but are suffering from the pain it causes in not just their lives, but the lives of their loved ones and friends, will recognize it and seek treatment.
-For approximately ten years, I have been wrestling with this topic and how I might use my own experience to help others.
+By understanding the very basics of the disease, perhaps more individuals who have not yet been diagnosed with it, but who suffer from the pain it causes in not just their lives, but the lives of their loved ones and friends, will recognize it and seek treatment.
+For approximately fourteen years, I have been wrestling with this topic and how I might use my own experience to help others.
 I thought perhaps I would volunteer as the subject of a series of articles on bipolar disorder, not from a clinical standpoint, but rather from a lay person's experience and viewpoint.
 That way, the illness and its destructive effects are exposed, not in medical terminology and theory, but rather from an actual victim's perspective.
-So thank you, Catherine Zeta Jones, for your candor, and for prompting me to write about something that I have been trying to do for ten years.
+So thank you, Catherine Zeta Jones, for your candor, and for prompting me to write about something that I have been trying to do for fourteen years and from which I have suffered since the age of puberty.
+Through no fault of our own, it was passed genetically from my grandmother to my father to me, my children, and now my grandchildren.
+It has had a devastating impact on my entire family.